erdogant/findpeaks/docs/pages/html/_sources/Caerus.rst.txt

     # Import library
     from findpeaks import findpeaks
     # Initialize findpeaks with cearus method.
     # The default setting is that it only return peaks-vallyes with at least 5% difference.
-We can change this using params
+Change this using params
     fp = findpeaks(method='caerus', params={'minperc':5, 'window':50})
     # Import example data
     X = fp.import_example('facebook')